Brex Corporate Card for Startups Review: No Personal Guarantee Required

 The could be a good fit if you want to earn a flat rewards rate on purchases.

 This card offers unlimited two miles per dollar, increasing to five miles per dollar when you book hotels and rental cars through Capital One Travel.
 Miles can be redeemed for flights, hotel stays and other travel expenses, with no blackout dates or restrictions.
-You can also transfer miles to 10+ travel partners.
+You can also transfer miles to loyalty programs from popular travel partners.

 This card has a $0 introductory annual fee the first year.
 After that, it increases to $95 which is comparable to the Chase Ink Business Preferred Card.